PacoMax/Microbiota_V4/README.md

                interger: maximum rarefaction size

    ### run_merge_Vs.sh
    This script merges all the data by 16S region.
+   You should modify it in order to work with the correct locations of your files.

    ### Preparing_RDP_class.sh